Alluxio/alluxio/docs/en/File-System-API.md

 {% include File-System-API/read-file.md %}

+# REST API

+For portability with other languages, the Alluxio native API is also accessible via an HTTP proxy in the form of a REST API.

+The REST API documentation is generated as part of Alluxio build and accessible through `${ALLUXIO_HOME}/core/server/target/miredot/index.html`.

+The HTTP proxy is a standalone server that can be started using `${ALLUXIO_HOME}/bin/alluxio-start.sh proxy` and stopped using `${ALLUXIO_HOME}/bin/alluxio-stop.sh proxy`.
+By default, the REST API is available on port 39999.

 # Hadoop API

 Alluxio has a wrapper of the native client which provides the Hadoop compatible `FileSystem`